 Elements of Spanish, North American and traditional Mexican culture combine to make this country one of the most colorful and vibrant additions to any travel itinerary.
-From Mayan ruins, to jungles filled with parrots and howler monkeys, to the bustling nightclubs of Cancun, to the seediness of Tijuana and everything in between, Mexico has a lot to offer travelers.
+From Mayan ruins and jungles filled with parrots, to the bustling nightclubs of Cancun and the seediness of Tijuana and everything in between, Mexico has a lot to offer travelers.
 There are also 26 UNESCO World Heritage sites in the country, which in itself is impressive.

-- Food: Mexican food is very affordable, By purchasing food from street vendors or local markets you can expect to spend around $15 USD per day or less.
-If you eat at some of the sit down restaurants or in the tourist areas, expect to pay about $25 a day for food.
-You can get some pretty bad-ass tequila for as cheap as $15.
+Food – Mexican food is very affordable.
+By purchasing food from street vendors or local markets, you can expect to spend around $15 USD per day or less.
+If you eat at some of the sit down restaurants or in the tourist areas, expect to pay about $25 USD a day for food.
+You can get some pretty bad-ass tequila for as cheap as $15 USD.

-- Activities: Diving is likely to be the most expensive activity you choose to do here, with day trips usually costing over $130.
-Entrance to the many Mayan sites in the country is around $10.
+Activities – Diving is likely to be the most expensive activity you choose to do here, with day trips usually costing over $150 USD.
+Entrance to the many Mayan sites in the country is around $10 USD.

 Money Saving Tips

 Travel off-season – By traveling between late April and early December, you can pick up bargain accommodation, food and travel rates.

 Venture Inland – Mexico’s coasts are the most famous, most touristy parts of the country, but the interior has an amazing amount to offer.
 Prices are cheaper, and you’ll be more likely to meet some locals if you head away from the coast.

 Top Things to See and Do